Nivalyx/osu-wiki/wiki/Beatmap/Hype/en.md

 ## Limit

-Users start with 10 hypes, and they are consumed when used on beatmaps.
+Users start with 10 hypes which are consumed upon being used on beatmaps.
 Each hype takes a week to become available again.